exonum/exonum-doc/src/architecture/storage.md

 - `MapProof`: a custom class representing nodes from  `ProofMapIndex` proof trees.

+!!! note "Keys sorting"
+    The tables implement iterators over keys and/or stored items.
+Such iterators uses a ordering by key to define next returned element.
+The way keys are sorted depends on the selected low-level database engine;
+    Exonum uses a [LevelDB](#low-level-storage) wher the keys are ordered lexicographically.

 ### BaseIndex

 [`BaseIndex`][base-index] represents the most basic table type.
 Other